 Who loves a freshly baked bagel with cream cheese?
-Or how about a generous amount of sour cream, salmon and chives to go with it?
-Rucola, tomatoes and a soft cooked egg instead?
+Or how about a generous amount of sour cream, salmon, and chives to go with it?
+Rucola, tomatoes, and a soft-cooked egg instead?
 Well, the variations here are endless!!
 And guess what?
 I have a good recipe for easy homemade bagels and am sharing it with you here!

 Bagels are basically buns with a hole.
 They are quickly cooked in boiling water and then baked in the oven, this will make the crust crunchy and shiny.

 I always associated bagels with the USA, but a search on the web revealed that they actually originate from Poland and the Jewish community.
 They were given to women as an auspicious gift after giving birth, their circular form representing the circle of life.

 The gorgeous pictures I am sharing on this blog post have all been taken by Dyutima from My Food Lens, a professional food photographer in Singapore.
 She is not only incredibly talented but also a sweet and amusing friend.
 We met on Instagram, where we liked and commented on each other’s creations, to find out that we were both in Singapore, so we grabbed a coffee and had a lovely chat and finally decided to make a shooting together.